Reporting problems with Login

 - Toggle between English and German: use the little flags.

 - To change your login shell select "Self Services/change login shell".
 For the platform "SuperMUC" select the new login shell from the drop-down menu.
-If your preferred shell is not listed here, it is not supported on SuperMUC-NG.
+If your preferred shell is not listed here, it is not available on SuperMUC-NG.